GoogleCloudPlatform/fda-mystudies/response-server-ws/README.md

-# fda-mystudies-response-server
+# FDA MyStudies Response Datastore

-Response Server web service components for the FDA MyStudies Open Implementation
+Response datastore is the back-end components that stores and manage participant response data.